mksaraf/kubernetes-lab-tutorial/content/setup.md

 On CentOS systems, the suggested storage mapper is the Device Mapper.

-Also, since Kubernetes uses a different network model than Docker, we need to prevent Docker to use NAT/IP Table rewriting.
+Also, since Kubernetes uses a different network model than Docker, we need to prevent Docker to use NAT/IP Table rewriting, as for its default settings.
 For this reason, we disable the IP Table and NAT options in Docker daemon.

 Start and enable the docker service